 Do you use AI in your daily life?
-Many people think of AI as "complicated," and it still tends to be avoided.
-However, AI has rapidly become widespread in recent years and is now a tool accessible to many.
-It can sometimes solve challenges faced by people with disabilities, so we hope many will master its use.
+Many people find AI intimidating, thinking it's complicated, and tend to shy away from it.
+However, AI has rapidly become widespread in recent years, becoming a tool accessible to many.
+It can even help solve issues faced by people with disabilities, so we encourage everyone to master its use.

-This article explains AI utilization techniques tailored to different disabilities.
+This article explains how to use AI tailored to the characteristics of different disabilities.
 Master AI correctly and achieve a richer life.

 1. Why "AI Utilization for People with Disabilities" is Important Now